kevinsmithdesign/week-4-game/README.md

 # week-4-game

 In this assignment I experienced with jQuery for the first time.
-I created a fun interactive game for the web browser.This time, the app dynamically updates your HTML page with the jQuery library.
+I created a fun interactive game for the web browser.
+This time, the app dynamically updates your HTML page with the jQuery library.
 The game is called Crystal Collectors, rules below:

 • There will be four crystals displayed as buttons on the page.